Password strength: Password policy

-Previous password policies used to prescribe the characters which passwords must contain, such as numbers, symbols or upper/lower case.
+Previous password policies used to prescribe the characters which passwords must contain, such as numbers, symbols, or upper/lower case.
 While this is still in use, it has been debunked as less secure by university research, by the original instigator of this policy, and by the cyber security departments (and other related government security bodies) of USA and UK.
-Password complexity rules of enforced symbols were previously used by major platforms such as Google and Facebook, but these have removed the requirement following the discovery they actually reduced security.
-This is because the human element is a far greater risk than cracking, and enforced complexity leads most users to highly predictable patterns (number at end, swap 3 for E etc.) which actually helps crack passwords.
+Password complexity rules of enforced symbols were previously used by major platforms such as Google and Facebook, but these have removed the requirement following the discovery that they actually reduced security.
+This is because the human element is a far greater risk than cracking, and enforced complexity leads most users to highly predictable patterns (number at the end, swap 3 for E, etc.) which helps crack passwords.
 So password simplicity and length (passphrases) are the new best practice and complexity is discouraged.
-Forced complexity rules also increase support costs, user friction and discourage user signups.
+Forced complexity rules also increase support costs, and user friction and discourage user signups.

 Password expiration was in some older password policies but has been debunked as best practice and is not supported by USA or UK governments, or Microsoft which removed the password expiry feature.
 Password expiration was previously trying to serve two purposes: